Zachdehooge/WXGuard/README.md

 # WeatherBot
-A weather bot for Discord written in Golang
+A weather bot for Discord written in Python